mmiakashs/mmiakashs.github.io/awards.md

 order: 6
 ---
 ## Academic / Research
+* UVA Engineering Endowed Fellowship
+* UVA Bicentennial Fellowship
-* **NVIDIA GPU Grant** for a Multimodal Learning Research Project.
+* NVIDIA GPU Grant for a Multimodal Learning Research Project.
-* Accepted into **Cornell, Maryland, Max Planck Pre-doctoral School 2019**(05-10 August 2019)
+* Fellowship to attend Cornell, Maryland, Max Planck Pre-doctoral School 2019 (05-10 August 2019)
-* Received a small research grant from University Grants Commission(UGC), Bangladesh Government for a research project: **Domain Adaptive Transfer Learning for Multi-task Learning Model**
+* Received a research grant from University Grants Commission(UGC), Bangladesh Government for a research project.
+  > Domain Adaptive Transfer Learning for Multi-task Learning Model
-* **Dean’s Award(Session 2012-13)**, University of Dhaka, Bangladesh.
+* Dean’s Award (Session 2012-13), University of Dhaka, Bangladesh.
   > In recognition of the Outstanding Scholastic Achievement in Bachelor of Science in Computer Science and Engineering.
 This award was given for securing 3.94(Out of 4) and Second in Class position.

-* **Youth Fellowship**, 2016, awarded by Asia Pacific Network and Information Center(APNIC 42).
+* Youth Fellowship (2016) awarded by Asia Pacific Network and Information Center(APNIC 42).
-* **ICT Fellowship**, 2015-2016, awarded by Ministry of Information and Communication Technology, Bangladesh.
+* ICT Fellowship (2015-2016) awarded by Ministry of Information and Communication Technology, Bangladesh.
 * PyTorch Scholarship Challenge from Facebook
-* Received a scholarship to attend 7th Workshop on Collaborative Scientific Software Development, Abdus Salam International Centre for Theoretical Physics (ICTP), in Trieste from 29 April 2019 to 10 May 2019.
+* Scholarship to attend 7th Workshop on Collaborative Scientific Software Development, Abdus Salam International Centre for Theoretical Physics (ICTP), in Trieste from 29 April 2019 to 10 May 2019.